Overview

 The world today faces pervasive challenges and presents promising opportunities.
 If you are passionate about global engagement, this Pathway offers you the practical experiences and skills for making a difference in the world.

 The Global Impacts Pathway is designed for students interested in careers that seek to address international challenges, particularly in the areas of education, healthcare, and the environment, and especially in the developing world.
-This pathway emphasizes service, experiential learning, and personal reflection and discovery, while offering an adaptable curricular structure.
-Students following this pathway build connections with Wooster faculty, staff, and alumni who are committed to international development, exchange, and understanding.
+This Pathway emphasizes service, experiential learning, and personal reflection and discovery, while offering an adaptable curricular structure.
+Students following this Pathway build connections with Wooster faculty, staff, and alumni who are committed to international development, exchange, and understanding.

 Students who choose this pathway will develop knowledge and skills in these areas: